-- Funding is derived through a number of direct and indirect contractual arrangements. - Ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining dialogue and managing key relationships with funders and key stakeholders - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Active pursuit of cost efficiencies and income generation opportunities.
+- Creating contingency plans for increased / decreased levels of activity based on priorities. - Understanding and focusing on government priorities for funding in order to guarantee that activity generates income. - Continuing to explore alternative income sources and access any suitable ones. - Ensuring the College is rigorous in delivering high quality education and training. - Considerable focus and investment is placed on maintaining dialogue and managing key relationships with funders and key stakeholders - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Active pursuit of cost efficiencies and income generation opportunities.